 - assistance with child support issues

-The Welfare Rights Service also work with Macmillan Cancer Support to provide an enhanced Welfare Rights service to assist people throughout Angus living with or affected by cancer.
+The Welfare Rights Service also work with Macmillan Cancer Support to provide a Welfare Rights service to assist people throughout Angus living with or affected by cancer.

 The service also provides training and informal talks to other departments, voluntary organisations and local groups and issues relating to welfare rights.

 There are several changes to the benefits system taking place.
 Please visit our welfare reform pages for more information.